Occupational Health and Safety

 Worker participation, consultation and communication on occupational health and safety

 Employee participation in occupational health and safety are based on legal requirements.
 Where applicable, according to national legislation employee representatives are appointed and participate in the occupational health and safety activities.

-Saab’s occupational health and safety policy states that employees shall be involved in the health and safety activities.
-Our process “Manage occupational health and safety”, within the Global Management System, contains activities where employees shall be involved.
-These activities are the safety audit, risk assessments, identification of health factors, notifications and investigations of incidents and accidents and lastly the health and safety meetings where the safety work is documented and followed up.
+Saab’s occupational health and safety policy states that employees shall be involved in health and safety activities.
+Our process "Manage occupational health and safety", within the Global Management System, contains activities where employees shall be involved.
+These activities are the safety audit, risk assessments, identification of health factors, notifications and investigations of incidents and accidents and lastly health and safety meetings where safety work is documented and followed up.